This is just a summary of some commands I found useful to include in my .zshrc

 alias jlab='jupyter-lab'

-But you can get a bit fancier.
-Running jupyter-lab --no-browser --port=8080 you can start a jupytelab session on your remote computer and then ssh in by having an alias like
+you can start a jupytelab session on your remote computer and then ssh

 # Remote jupyter lab